w20chen/w20chen.github.io/_posts/2021-07-30-Huffman-Coding.md

 		DFS(root->lchild);
 		s.push_back(1);
 		DFS(root->rchild);
-		//the stack has been already empty when you go back to the major root if (!s.empty()) s.pop_back();
+		//the stack has been empty when back to the major root if (!s.empty()) s.pop_back();
 	}
 }